taniadcg/my-portfolio/deep-learning-and-ai-projects/convolutional-neural-networks/README.md

    ```

 3. **Download the CIFAR-10 dataset** and run the notebook:
-Open the cnn_cifar10_classification.ipynb notebook in Google Colab or Jupyter Notebook.
+- Open the cnn_cifar10_classification.ipynb notebook in Google Colab or Jupyter Notebook.
-Follow the notebook's instructions to train the CNN and evaluate the results.
+- Follow the notebook's instructions to train the CNN and evaluate the results.

 4. **Train the model**: Run the notebook cells to download the dataset, build the CNN model, and train it using CIFAR-10.

 5. **Model Evaluation**: After training, the notebook will output metrics such as accuracy, F1-Score, and display the confusion matrix.

 ## Author
-[Your Name]
+Tânia Gonçalves

 ## Contact
-For further information or support, contact [your.email@example.com](mailto:your.email@example.com).
+For further information or support, contact [gtaniadc@gmail.com](mailto:gtaniadc@gmail.com).

 ## FAQ